adobeio/adobeio-documentation/sign/api_usage/api_change_log.md

 Updating the group of the user is now handled via the `PUT /users/{userId}/groups` API.

 [PUT /users/{userId}/state](https://secure.echosign.com/public/docs/restapi/v6#!/users/modifyUserState)
-This is functionally the ame as before, but the API structure is revamped to make it consistent with other state transition APIs in v6.
+This is functionally the same as before, but the API structure is revamped to make it consistent with other state transition APIs in v6.

 ## Removed APIs